taehoonlee/tensornets/README.md

 - **Applicability.** Many people already have their own ML workflows, and want to put a new model on their workflows.
 TensorNets can be easily plugged together because it is designed as simple functional interfaces without custom classes.
 - **Manageability.** Models are written in `tf.contrib.layers`, which is lightweight like PyTorch and Keras, and allows for ease of accessibility to every weight and end-point.
 Also, it is easy to deploy and expand a collection of pre-processing and pre-trained weights.
 - **Readability.** With recent TensorFlow APIs, more factoring and less indenting can be possible.
-For example, Inception 1-4 have 388 lines in [TensorNets](tensornets/inceptions.py) while 1756 lines in [official TensorFlow models](https://github.com/tensorflow/models/blob/master/research/slim/nets/inception_v3.py).
+For example, all the inception variants are implemented as about 500 lines of code in [TensorNets](tensornets/inceptions.py) while 2000+ lines in [official TensorFlow models](https://github.com/tensorflow/models/blob/master/research/slim/nets/inception_v3.py).

 ## A quick example